Wangtiezheng/git_repository/readme.txt

 this is a new file.
 I will test diff command.
 I will test checkout command after add.
-Creating a new branch is quick & simple.
+Creating b new branch is quick & simple.
-Creating a new branch is quick AND simple.
+Creating b new branch is quick AND simple.
-This is a new code line.
+This is b new code line.
-This is a deo2 branch modify.
+This is b deo2 branch modify.